foundation0/conductor/README.md

 ## Get started 🚀

 > Conductor is free and open-source, but in its current beta state, it is not yet ready for production use.
 We are working hard to get it there as soon as possible.
-If you are interested in helping us test Conductor, please join our [Discord](https://discord.gg/PFMtbdrvXw) and say hi!

 ### Run Conductor locally